em1382/GmailAttachmentSaver/README.md

 # GmailAttachmentSaver
-Google App Script to save attachments from Gmail.
+Google Apps Script to save attachments from Gmail.

+Completely work in progress, just playing around with Google Apps Script.